flenniken/collections/docs/road-map.md

 # Play Live Photos

-Support live photos on the image page.

-Play shortw movies.
+Done.
+Live Photo videos play on the image page when you press and hold a photo that has a `-v.mp4` file.
+Offline download and cache include live videos when present.

 [⬇](#Contents)